 - 75% of $400 = $300

-I personally prefer the second option because it means that I have flexibility to spend more on those people I value most.
+I personally prefer the second option because it means that I have the flexibility to spend more on those people I value most.
 If you want to save money and time on your gift shopping this year, check out our 5 Christmas Shopping Hacks.

 To still indulge within my budget, I plan out the menu and how much it will roughly cost before I hit the shops.
-If you do this in advance, you can shop around and see how much different supermarkets are charging for the same item.
+If you do this in advance, you can shop around and see how much money different supermarkets are charging for the same item.

 You can also ask people to bring a dish with them, which means you’ll spend less time in the kitchen and people bring food they will actually enjoy.
 If you’re a vegan or vegetarian in a family of meat-eaters, this is a great option as it means that you can enjoy a meat substitute dish rather than just having an extra serve of potatoes.

 Travel is one of the biggest costs of Christmas but is something people forget to budget for.
 If you live in a separate state or country to your family, Christmas time will always involve travelling if you want to spend Christmas together.

 In Australia, where travelling from Sydney to Perth is either a 5 hour flight or a 4 day car journey, most of us who are travelling will pick the flight.
 Airlines like Qantas prey on this by increasing the price of flights for each day closer to Christmas.
 You can budget around this by booking months in advance and consider going to see your family earlier in December to save on travel costs.
 If your flight is only an hour or so, consider taking the bus instead and use the time to get some work done.

 Budgeting for Christmas takes time and initial effort but the weight off your shoulders is worth it.